terrytang0905/TT_Tech_Space/blogs/2017-12-03-greenplum5-best-practice-note.md

 Greenplum 5 provides easy-to-use installers for the most popular add-on libraries for Python and R.

-- The Python data science libraries and package supported in Greenplum 5 are: Tensor ow, NumPy, SciPy, scikit-learn, Pandas, NLTK, Pattern-en, Statsmodels, gensim, pyldavis, lifelines, spaCy, XGBoost, BeautifulSoup, lxml, Keras, and PyMC3
+- The Python data science libraries and package supported in Greenplum 5 are: Tensorflow, NumPy, SciPy, scikit-learn, Pandas, NLTK, Pattern-en, Statsmodels, gensim, pyldavis, lifelines, spaCy, XGBoost, BeautifulSoup, lxml, Keras, and PyMC3
 - The R data science libraries and package supported in Greenplum 5
 - Greenplum 5 also supports the latest Apache MADlib release,which provides machine learning and graph analytics in SQL, as well as GPText, which is an in-database implementation of Apache Solr for indexing and searching, including custom tokenizers for international text and social media text

 ![greenplum5_integrated_analytics](_includes/greenplum5_integrated_analytics.jpeg)

+> 基于Greenplum5的Python机器学习方案是有实际应用价值

 #### GPORCA: Pivotal Query Optimizer Updates